Job search bootcamp

 Job Search Bootcamp will help you understand how to approach job seeking in New Zealand and how to present yourself as a desirable candidate.
 In our workshops, you will:

 Although we highly recommend it, you don’t have to commit to all the workshops in the series: feel free to pick and choose based on your needs, knowledge, interests, and schedule.
-Please register for each session in MyCDES (registration links will be added to this webpage and MyCDES shortly).
+There are two offerings for each workshop topic - please only register for one as the content will be the same.
+You can register for workshops in MyCDES (registration links below).

 Workshop one: Finding job opportunities in New Zealand